 - d.
 If a player is ejected after removal from the game, he shall serve a postparticipation ejection. - e.
-Whenever a pitcher is ejected for disputing an umpire's decision or for unsportsmanlike conduct toward an umpire, whether while serving as the current game pitcher or after having been removed from the game that is still in progress, or in a game that has concluded and the ejection is post-participation, the suspension will be for a total of four games.
-Note: For clarification, if a pitcher is removed as the pitcher but remains in the game in another capacity, the ejection is for that game (applicable suspensions shall apply). - f.
+Whenever a pitcher is ejected for disputing an umpire's decision or for unsportsmanlike conduct or language directed at an opponent or umpire (including a post-participation ejection), the suspension will be for a total of four (4) games.
+This applies whether the ejection occurs while the player is serving as the current game pitcher or after having been removed from the game and his last listed position was that of a pitcher.
+If a player is removed as pitcher but remains in the game in another capacity such as a designated hitter or at a defensive position and is then ejected, the suspension penalty is one additional game. - f.
 When an assistant coach, a player (other than a pitcher) or team personnel other than the head coach is ejected for disputing an umpire's decision or for unsportsmanlike conduct or language directed at an opponent or umpire (including a post-participation ejection), he will receive a one-game suspension in addition to the present game ejection.
 There will be a three-game suspension for subsequent ejections in the same season.
 The individual institution will see that all suspensions are served.
 Assistant coaches and players may not leave their position on the field or dugout area to appeal any play on the field.
 Head coaches are ultimately responsible for their team's actions on the field.
 Although there is a difference between a discussion and an argument, participants, other than the head coach, shall not be the ones to represent their team in communication with the umpire(s). - g.
-When the head coach has been ejected an is replaced by a substitute head coach, the substitute head caoch has all the duties, rights and responsibilities according to the original head coach.
+When the head coach has been ejected and is replaced by a substitute head coach, the substitute head coach has all the duties, rights and responsibilities according to the original head coach.
 However, should the substitute head coach be ejected, they shall serve a one-game suspension in addition to his ejection. - h.
 No team personnel may continue to argue or to continue to excessively express themselves with prolonged actions or offensive language after an ejection.